 You may verify your exempt organization status by visiting IRS Exempt Organizations Select Check.

-Churches may request funds for non-sectarian purposes only, such as community programs/projects.
+Churches may request funds for non-religious purposes only, such as community programs/projects.

-Governmental bodies, such as townships and fire districts, as well as educational institutions, are also eligible; however, please note the additional restrictions for those organizations under General Grant Making Policies.
+Governmental bodies, such as townships and fire districts, as well as educational institutions including teachers, are also eligible; however, please note the additional restrictions for those organizations under General Grant Making Policies.